Andre W. Brewster: World War I

-Brewster in Tours, September 4, 1918.
+Arrival in France of Major General Pershing and Lieutenant Colonel James Harbord, with General Peter Peltier of the French Army stood to Pershing's right, France, June 13, 1917.
+To Harbord's left is Colonel Brewster.

-During World War I, from June 1917 to September 1919, Brewster served in France as inspector general of general headquarters (GHQ), American Expeditionary Forces (AEF).
-Major General John J. Pershing, promoted to full general in October 1917, valued Brewster's judgment, especially with respect to evaluating the performance of the AEF's brigade and division commanders.
+During World War I, from June 1917 to September 1919, Brewster served in France as inspector general of general headquarters (GHQ) of the American Expeditionary Forces (AEF).
+Major General John J. Pershing, the AEF's commander-in-chief, promoted to full general in October 1917, valued Brewster's judgment, especially with respect to evaluating the performance of many of the AEF's brigade and division commanders.

 When Brewster assessed the combat performance of Brigadier General Robert H. Noble, commander of the 158th Infantry Brigade, 79th Division, as ineffective, Pershing relieved Noble.
 Brewster's negative assessment of Major General Omar Bundy's performance as commander of the 2nd Division was a key factor in his removal from command and transfer to command of the skeletal U.S. VI Corps.
-His positive appraisal of Robert Lee Bullard's performance was a major factor in Pershing's decision to recommend Bullard for promotion to lieutenant general and assignment as commander of the Second Army.
-Pershing also had a less than favorable view of Major General Clarence R. Edwards, commander of the 26th Division, and Brewster's lengthy assessment of Edwards as a subpar performer played a role in Pershing's decision to relieve Edwards.
+His positive appraisal of Major General Robert Lee Bullard's performance was a major factor in Pershing's decision to recommend Bullard for promotion to lieutenant general and assignment as commander of the Second Army.
+Pershing also had a less than favorable view of Major General Clarence R. "Daddy" Edwards, the popular commander of the 26th Division, and Brewster's lengthy assessment of Edwards as a subpar performer played a role in Pershing's decision to relieve Edwards.

-Secretary of War Newton D. Baker (right), Major General James W. McAndrew (center), Pershing's chief of staff, and Major General Andre W. Brewster (left) with a group of German prisoners who have just arrived from the front, September 26, 1918.
+Secretary of War Newton D. Baker (right), Major General James W. McAndrew (center), Pershing's chief of staff, and Major General Brewster (left) with a group of German prisoners who have just arrived from the front, September 26, 1918.